 No one can argue that children and teens today face a high amount of stress.
 Between academics, peer relationships, family, and future concerns, not to mention physical and mental developmental changes, kids have a lot on their plate.
 Lack of sleep can affect not only a teen’s grades but also their social interactions, attitude and even their mental or physical health.
 It goes the other way as well: Difficulty sleeping is one of the primary indicators that a young person is dealing with either everyday stress or a mental health disorder.
 Sleep disorders in children and teens have become increasingly prevalent as rates of anxiety and depression rise.

-Adolescent Sleep Disorders
+Common Sleep Disorders in Teens

 Delayed Sleep Phase Syndrome

 Delayed sleep phase syndrome is also an obstacle at this age.
 Teens with this syndrome produce the chemical known as melatonin later at night than normal.
 This chemical regulates sleeping and waking patterns, so a teenager may not actually feel sleepy until midnight or later, even though their body and mind are still in need of the normal amount of rest.
-Obstructive sleep apnea is a concern too.
+Obstructive sleep apnea is a concern, too.
 Teens dealing with this disorder will stop breathing for a period while asleep.
-One will occasionally wake up when this occurs, but more often than not, they remain asleep.
+They will occasionally wake up when this occurs, but more often than not, they remain asleep.
 But again, the problem is that they are prevented from falling into a deep, healthy state of sleep.
 A warning sign for this particular disorder could include snoring or sweating while asleep, and it can be caused by obesity and by enlarged adenoids or tonsils.

 Other Causes of Sleep Deprivation